New app adds incentives to go to the gym

 SAN FRANCISCO If a bulging waistline isn't enough of a motivator to go to the gym, a new iPhone app adds a financial incentive to provide that extra nudge.

 The app called GymPact charges users a fee for every gym commitment they skip.
-The fee can range from $5 to $50 dollars.
+The fee can range from $5 (3.26 pounds) to $50 (32.65 pounds) dollars.

 "We decided to motivate people by having money on the line, rather than giving them money, which is a very radical departure from other motivational apps and programs," explained Yifan Zhang, GymPact's co-founder and CEO.